 - Laptops which are available on the network at the time of automatic updates should also be set to automatically download and install the updates.

-- Computers which are in the engineering or EGR domain and are running at least Windows XP SP1 or Windows 2000 SP4 are automatically set to receive updates from the WSUS server.
+- Computers that belong to the EGR domain will automatically receive updates from the WSUS server.
 The updates are set to download and install daily at 3:00 am.

 - Laptops which are left off or are not on the network on a regular basis should be set to automatically download updates and users should make sure to install these updates regularly.